Comparing homological invariants for mapping classes of surfaces

-Assumptions and conventions we make: \begin{itemize} \item By $\phi$ we will usually denote not only the diffeomorphism, but also the mapping class which it represents. \item We will use convention $\omega(X_H,\cdot)=-dH$ for Hamiltonian vector fields. \item Every homological invariant we consider will be defined over the base field ${\mathbb F}_2$. \item The fixed point Floer homology we will be working with is going to be the cohomology theory, rather then homology. \end{itemize}
+{ \bf Assumptions and conventions.} \begin{itemize} \item By $\phi$ we will usually denote not only the diffeomorphism, but also the mapping class which it represents. \item We will use the convention $\omega(X_H,\cdot)=-dH$ for Hamiltonian vector fields. \item Every homological invariant we consider will be defined over the field ${\mathbb F}_2$. \item We will be working with the fixed point Floer $co$homology, rather than $ho$mology. \end{itemize}

-{\bf Acknowledgements.} I am thankful to my adviser Zoltán Szabó for his guidance and support during the project.
-I thank Nick Sheridan for suggesting to read one of the key references \cite{Sei3II}.
+{ \bf Acknowledgements.} I am thankful to my adviser Zoltán Szabó for his guidance and support during this project.
+I thank Nick Sheridan for suggesting I read one of the key references~\cite{Sei3II}.
 I also would like to thank Denis Auroux, Sheel Ganatra, Peter Ozsváth, Paul Seidel, András Stipsicz, Mehdi Yazdi, and Bohua Zhan for helpful conversations.
 Finally, I thank the referees for their helpful comments and suggestions.

 \Needspace{8\baselineskip}